 This kind of manipulation is vehemently loathed by film critics, filmmakers, and artists.
 For Roger Ebert, this tampering was tantamount to vandalism.
 He writes: “They arrest people who spray subway cars, they lock up people who attack paintings and sculptures in museums, and adding color to black and white films, even if it’s only to the tape shown on TV or sold in stores, is vandalism nonetheless.”

 He added, “What was so wrong about black-and-white movies in the first place?
 By filming in black and white, movies can sometimes be more dreamlike and elegant and stylized and mysterious.
 They can add a whole additional dimension to reality, while color sometimes just supplies additional unnecessary information.”

-Think of Woody Allen’s Manhattan, which used greyscale to illustrate his untainted view of New York, or Alfred Hitchcock’s Psycho, which was shot in black and white to intensify visceral imagery.
-Or the recent, The Artist whose visual monotony elicits nostalgia.
+Think of Woody Allen’s Manhattan, which used shades of gray to illustrate his immaculate view of New York, or Alfred Hitchcock’s Psycho, shot in black-and-white to intensify visual imagery, or The Artist , whose visual monotony evokes nostalgia.